The Messenger film screening with Dr. Erin Bayne

 The Messenger: Birds Have Something to Tell us

-Award-winning documentary will be screened as part of the CMI’s forum: Avoiding Incidental Take of Bird Nests – from Law to Practice.
+Award-winning documentary was screened as part of the CMI’s forum: Avoiding Incidental Take of Bird Nests – from Law to Practice.
 This film screening is open and free to all that wish to attend.
-Dr. Erin Bayne, leading avian ecologist and featured scientist in the film, will provide an opening address and take questions after the screening.
+Dr. Erin Bayne, leading avian ecologist and featured scientist in the film, provided an opening address and took questions after the screening.